microsoft/migrate-spring-apps-to-azure-training/02-troubleshooting/README.md

-# Enable Observability
+# Troubleshooting

 Having migrated the application code to Azure Spring Cloud, we must now make the application easy to operate and troubleshoot.

 ## Configure Distributed Tracing

 Distributed tracing allows you to observe interaction among microservices and diagnose issues.
-We will see this feature in action in Section 9, but because its configuration requires some time to be applied, let's enable it now:
+We will see this feature in action in Section 5, but because its configuration requires some time to be applied, let's enable it now:

 - Go to the [the Azure portal](https://portal.azure.com/).
 - Go to the Azure Spring Cloud instance and click on "Distributed Tracing" (under Monitoring).